Climate School Postdoctoral Research Program at Columbia University in New York, USA

 • Columbia University is an equal opportunity/affirmative action employer.
 Women and minorities are encouraged to apply.

-• According to Columbia University policy, a postdoctoral position at or outside of the university can only be held for a total of five years.
+• According to Columbia University policy, a postdoctoral position, whether at or outside the university, may be held for a total of 5 years.

 Required Documents: